Did you know that there are three National Park units in Boston?

 The National Parks of Boston are three unique parks all connected by stories of revolution...

-Boston is the birthplace of the American Revolution, and a driver of social and environmental revolutions of the 19th and 20th centuries.
+Boston is the birthplace of the American Revolution, and a driver of social and environmental revolutions of the 1800s and 1900s.
 The National Parks of Boston, including Boston African American National Historic Site, Boston National Historical Park, and Boston Harbor Islands National and State Park, invites you to explore the seeds of revolution, and the on-going and many-sided struggle for civil rights, liberties, and environmental justice.

 Out on Boston’s Trails to Freedom, explore the meaning of freedom through sites and stories that explore the motivations that pressed for independence from Britain, and launched revolutionary movements to abolish slavery, extend the vote, and safeguard civil rights and liberties to all people.